 -

-I started the project by first purchasing 8 Longi 300W solar panels, installed on the garage’s roof.
-I also had the breaker box modernized (the Edison-type breakers were still working).
-The next year I expanded the PV surface to the entire garage surface, having now a total of 24 Longi ~315W solar panels.
+I started the project by first purchasing 8 Longi 300W solar panels, installed on the garage’s roof, in 2019.
+I also had the breaker box modernized.
+The next year I expanded the PV surface to the entire garage roof, for a total of 24 Longi ~315W solar panels.
 The PV work was completed in 2021.
-All Energy Solar did the installation of the solar panels, plus the breaker’s modernization.
-At the same time, I purchased a used 2014 Model S Tesla car from GS Motors and got rid of my gasoline car (Honda Fit).
-Ray of Light electrician did the Tesla home charger installation, in the garage.
-The Tesla charger is directly connected to the house breaker, which has the benefit of adapting the car recharge to the PV production more easily: by combining both Tesla and Egauge apps, in real time.
-During 2020-2021, I converted the gas stove, the gas dryer and the gas water heater, all to electricity (both the dryer and water heater are now heat pumps).
-Natural gas is no longer needed from mid-April to mid-October.
+All Energy Solar did the installation of the solar panels, plus the breaker box modernization.
+At the same time that I purchased the PVs I also purchased a used 2014 Model S Tesla car from GS Motors and got rid of my gasoline car (Honda Fit).
+I recently sold the Tesla and replaced it with a Ford 2023 Mach-E. The "Ray of Light" electrician did the Tesla home charger installation.
+I still use the same charger, adding an adapter (from NACS to CCS).
+During 2020-2022, I converted the gas stove, the gas dryer and the gas water heater, all to electricity (both the dryer and water heater are now heat pumps).
+I no longer use natural gas from mid-April to mid-October.
+I am adding 6 "Amaze" 250W ceramic heater in each rooms, in order to expand my electricity usage during early Fall and late Spring, hoping to avoid using natural gas during that period.
+I'm hoping to be able to use natural gas only during the very cold months of December, January and February.
+I understand that heat pumps are the most efficient method for heating, but I have used one of those low-power convection ceramic heaters for quite some time (in the bathroom) and I'm quite amazed by their efficiency and benefits.
+Plus, those convection ceramic heaters are absolutely silent, no fans!

 -